Bronte-Mckeown/ThoughtSpace/README.md

 - You can optionally add a description (e.g., "This repository uses ThoughtSpace to analyze COVID-19 lockdown data.").

 - Select a folder to store the repository.
 It's up to you where you keep it but Github Desktop will default to a folder it creates on installation: "GitHub".
-This is not a good option.
+This is a good option.

 - Select "Create Repository".